 Reduce heat to medium and allow to simmer until the zucchini is soft and translucent.
-It should look like pineapple.
+It should look like canned pineapple.

 Scoop out the zucchini using a slotted spoon and allow them to drain a bit in a colander.

 Place the zucchini pieces in your dehydrator at about 130 degrees.
 It will take about 18 hours to dehydrate the zucchini completely, depending on the temperature and humidity levels of your home.

-Once the zucchini is dry, place a couple tablespoons of powdered sugar and corn/tapioca starch in a bag with the dried zucchini and toss to cover.
+Once the zucchini is dry, place a couple tablespoons of powdered sugar and corn/tapioca starch in a plastic bag with the dried zucchini and toss to cover.